 Next, you can perform a series of simple tests to asses the dog's temperament.
 These tests should be performed with a professional around if possible (this could be a trained employee at the shelter or an outside trainer or dog behavior expert that you could hire to come along with you) and should, ideally, be performed at least twice on different days, to account for the possibility of the dog having an "off" day (which could mean an atypically good as well as an atypically bad day) when you first perform the assessment.

-- Approach the dog: This sounds simple and obvious, but it's vitally important.
+There are several simple assessments that will help you get a feel for a dog's temperament.
+The first sounds simple and obvious but is vitally important.
 Approach the dog slowly, calmly, and while speaking in a soft voice.
 Ideally, the dog will display friendly signals (like wagging its tail) and welcome you into its personal space.
 If the dog reacts with aloofness or timidity, you can keep going with the tests, but if the dog is immediately aggressive (and tries to bite or assert dominance), its probably not ready for adoption—at least not by someone who is looking for a low-maintenance pet.

-- Pet the dog: If the dog lets you into its personal space, the next step is gentle petting.
-Again, ideally, you're looking for enthusiastic acceptance—a wagging tail, sweet kisses, etc.—but know that a Timid/Fearful dog might shy away at first and that a fiercely independent dog might just not GAF.
-Again, aggression would be a bad sign here.
+If the dog lets you into its personal space, the next step is gentle petting.
+Again, ideally, you're looking for enthusiastic acceptance—a wagging tail, sweet kisses, etc.—but know that a Timid/Fearful dog might shy away at first and that a fiercely independent dog might not.
+Aggression would be a bad sign here.

-- Feed the dog a meal: This one might seem silly, but try feeding the dog a meal.
+Finally, try feeding the dog a meal.
 While this is less likely to reveal a ton about dogs in the Laidback, Shy, and Independent categories, food aggression is a real thing and feeding a meal can reveal a lot about a dog who is inclined to be territorial or aggressive at meal times.
 This is especially important to note if you have other pets or small children around.
+If you have other pets or children in the home, introduce them to the new dog before finalizing the adoption to ensure everyone gets along.

 This one is pretty easy.
 If you're looking for a dog that is trained in the most basic sense of the word, you can simply ask the employees at your local shelter to introduce you to dogs who are already housebroken and who know some basic commands like sit and down.
 Not every dog who is up for adoption will be trained, but some, especially older dogs, will already know some basics.